 Magic Spoon Frosted Cereal

-The Magic Spoon reimagining of this breakfast classic contains 0 grams of sugar, as little as 3 grams of carbs, 11 grams of protein, and only 110 calories — perfect!
+As I’m sure was the case for many of our readers, Frosted Flakes were a personal favourite of mine back in my hey-day (like, last week…).
+The Magic Spoon reimagined version of this breakfast classic however contains 0 grams of sugar, 3 grams of carbs, 11 grams of proteins and only 110 calories per serving.

 Magic Spoon Maple Waffle Cereal